brianymkim/Propaganda-Detection-LLM-Prototype/README.md

 ## Installation & Setup
 To run the prototype, install the required dependencies:

-bash
 pip install streamlit torch transformers sentence-transformers

-Run the prototype script using:
+Run the prototype script in a directory where propaganda_detector.py is located using:

-bash
 streamlit run propaganda_detector.py